pkhungurn/jyuusu/README.md

 ## How to Use

-Take a look at the [unit tests](src/jyuusu/binder_test.py) to get glimpse on how the library is supposed to be used.
+Take a look at the [unit tests](src/jyuusu/binder_test.py) to get a glimpse on how the library is supposed to be used.

 Well, here's a test method.